Back

 What support is available at Newcastle?

-We want you to make the most of your time with us, so our £1.7m package of support and resources ranges from practical advice and guidance, to financial support, money-saving initiatives and student wellbeing support.
-This includes:
+We want you to make the most of your time with us, so we've been increasing the support, resources and money-saving initiatives you'll be able to access.
+Our support includes:

 • Student Finance Advisers you can talk to for professional help with managing your money and accessing funding schemes.
 You can book an appointment to meet an adviser in person or online

-• our Student Finance Support Fund – you can apply to this fund if you’re struggling with essential day-to-day living costs.
+• Student Financial Support Fund – you can apply to this fund if you’re struggling with essential day-to-day living costs.
 International and EU students can apply to our Financial Assistance Fund

 • financial support to attend interviews, complete work experience, develop a project or initiative or explore a business idea through our Make It Happen fund